nus-cs2103-AY2021S2/ip/docs/README.md

 ### Mark tasks as undone
 You can key in "done" along with a task number and Meme Man will cross that task for you.

+### Find tasks
+You can key in a single keyword and get a narrowed list of tasks.

 ### Surreal Memes easter eggs
 Keep scrolling to find them.